Forward Head Posture: How It Affects Breathing, Sleep & Brain

 Effects on Muscle Performance and Recovery

 Athletes and active individuals are particularly impacted by breathing restrictions.
 When oxygen delivery to working muscles is suboptimal, performance capacity decreases measurably.
-Studies show that forward head posture is associated with reduced cardiorespiratory fitness and exercise inefficiency.
+Studies show forward head posture is associated with reduced cardiorespiratory fitness and exercise inefficiency.

 Recovery times lengthen significantly when tissues cannot receive adequate oxygen for energy production and metabolic waste removal.
 The body's repair processes depend on sufficient oxygenation during rest and sleep.
 When postural dysfunction compromises breathing, athletes experience persistent fatigue, decreased performance gains, and increased injury risk.